derekwright29/ECEN1310_Final_Project/README.md

   The stream cipher is the most relevent, but I dumbed it down a lot.
   First, I used the rand() function.
 This is a psuedo-random number generator that produces the exact same sequence of numbers everytime you call it a number of times...
 So much for random.
   The principles hold though, because XOR operation with pseudo-random numbers (PRNs) produces a "random output" that can easily be decoded by doing the same XOR operation with the same sequence (or stream) of PRNs.
 The stream is the key.

+Debugging and Structure
+I started my project by splitting up the ciphers into their own programs.
+I would write a main for that program in order to test each individually, and then when it worked I added the functions to my header file and added the OBJ in my Makefile.
+I also wrote the run_crypto program very early so I knew where I was headed and I knew how it work work in the end.
+My design originally called for a program that simply took you through my different ciphers and then ended, forcing you to have to run again in order to play with any ciphers.
+I changed that later, implementing a state machine essentially that allows you to jump around and retry ciphers to your heart's desire.
+I had many bugs in the input department.
+Trying to get good input and testing for all the bad was very time-consuming (like how to clear stdin if a letter was given and and integer was asked for.
+I ended up scanning the full input by looping and scanning strings.
+Then I would try to sscanf an integer out of that).

+Future
+My original goal was to build up to the Data Encryption Standard and implement a C program modelling its function, but it turned out to be quite complicated and with my other ciphers taking up time, I couldn't get to it.
+The project accomplished its goal, though, by interesting me and teaching me very much about the field of cryptography.

+Software
+I tried to download a Cryptographically Secure Psuedo-Random Number Generatot (CSPRNG), but couldn't get it to work in my VM and went with the rand() function in the end.
+No external software was used.